eyspahn/OnlineHateSpeech/README.md

 I used the classification package in XGBoost to develop the final multi-class model.
 Initially, I ran a multinomial Naïve-Bayes model in SK-learn, which returned an average ROC AUC score of about 0.75.

-The XGBoost model improved significantly on multinomial Naïve Bayes, and after some parameter tuning, cross-validation  returned an average ROC AUC score of __0.85__.
+The XGBoost model improved significantly on multinomial Naïve Bayes, and after some parameter tuning, cross-validation  returned an average ROC AUC score of 0.86.
 The misclassification error for all the classes (the number of misclassified comments divided by the total number of comments) was 23%.
 This means that over 3/4 of the test comments were classified correctly.

-{!!!
-ADD pipeline image !!!}

 ![jpg2](Images/DataPipeline.jpg)